Present at the Creation (well, almost…)

-This subgroup examines actions which took place in the earlier books in view of later revelations, with an intent to determine just what was really going on.
+This subgroup of essays examines actions which took place in the earlier books in view of later revelations, with an intent to determine just what was really going on.

 It has always been evident that there was more to the story than was ever revealed to Harry Potter and his friends.
 Particularly during the earlier segments of the story arc.

 The people of the Potterverse, and their interactions with one another.

 There are a couple of more random items in this group as well.
 There was no better place to put them, and I decided not to build yet another category just for miscellany.